Zahabz/alx-higher_level_programming/0x05-python-exceptions/README.md

 The following were the objectives of this project:
   * Identifying the difference between errors and exceptions
   * When to use exceptions
-  * How to corectly handle an exception
+  * How to correctly handle an exception
   * Learning the purpose of catching exceptions
   * How to raise a builtin exception
   * When to implement a clean-up action after an exception